 Via mobility management and dialogue with the citizens and stakeholders the travel behaviour have been affected in favour of walking, bicycling and public transport.
 For example through the popular re-occuring campaign ”No ridiculous car trips in Malmö”.

-Every day the city buses of Malmö have some 40 000 passengers, and over the last five years they have increased by more than 25 percent.
 Several policies and programmes have participated to make the buses and local trains operated by Skånetrafiken an even more attractive choice.
 Such efforts include increasing the frequency of bus transportation, as well as providing special lanes for bus traffic.
 Additionally, many bus stops now feature real-time displays which accurately shows when the next bus will arrive.
 Some of the city bus lines in Malmö have reached their maximum capacity and are now being replaced by unique 24 meters CNG/biogas hybrid buses and in the long run by the trams that will be reintroduced in Malmö.
 The underground railway tunnel City Tunnel connects Malmö’s three main train stations: Malmö Central, Triangle and Hyllie.

 As the city replaces its older vehicles, it aims to build a fleet comprised 100 percent of green cars.
-In 2015 at least 75 per cent of the municipal light fleet will be powered by electricity, biogas or hydrogen.